johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-14-how-i-ruined-my-seo/index.md

 ![screenshot of google analytics demonstrating traffic rapidly tailing off](screenshot-google-analytics.png)

 And probably because of my actions.
-I'm not sure what I did wrong, but I'm going to share what I did and maybe you can tell me what I did wrong.
+I'm not sure what I did wrong, but I'm going to share what I did and maybe you can tell me where I pulled the pin out of the hand grenade.

 Frustratingly, the feedback loop on SEO is anything but tight.
 You make a change, and then weeks (or months) later you see the results.
 And by then you've forgotten what you did.
 So I'm going to try and document what I did and what I think I did wrong.